robbie-cahill/tunnelmole-client/README.md

 ## Tunnelmole
 Tunnelmole is a simple tool to give your locally running HTTP servers a public URL.
-This might include
+For example, you could get a public URL for
 - A web server
 - Docker container
 - An API